jsupasil/frontend-mentor-newbie-social-links-profile/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- Shadow-box
-- Object-fit
+- Responsive CSS style

 ### What I learned

-I learned how to design flex box, object-fit, box-shadow and other css properties.
-Flex box can also be applied for position alignments such as aligning element at center.
-Object-fit can be use to place the image at specific crop size with out changing its shape.
-There are some CSS properties that I have to search more and adjust to match with figma design such as drop shadow and border radious.
+I learned how to design flex box and responsive design from this project.

 ### Continued development

-Learning categories could be link to other address.
+It could add hyperlink to other platform.

 ### Useful resources

-- [CSS box-shadow Property by W3 school](https://www.w3schools.com/cssref/css3_pr_box-shadow.php) - This help me understand the concept of box-shadow which is usefule to apply with shadow effect of the element in this project.
+- [CSS Responsive Web Design by W3 school](https://www.w3schools.com/css/css_rwd_intro.asp) - This is good introduction guidance for anyone who want to start practicing responsive design.

-- [CSS box-shadow Property by W3 school](https://www.w3schools.com/css/css3_object-fit.asp) - This help me solve method to fit image into specific area with out adjusting the original shape.

 ## Author